anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

     ];
 ```

-The following example shows how to enable legend for items excluded from the color mapping.
-In the following example, color mapping is added for the ranges from "**0**" to "**200**".
+In the following example, color mapping is added for the ranges from **0** to **200**.
 If there are any records in the data source that are outside of this range, the color mapping will not be applied.
-To apply the color for these excluded items, set the `Color` property alone in the `MapsColorMapping` property.
-To enable legend for these items, set the `Visible` property of `MapsLegendSettings` class to "**true**".
+To apply the color for these excluded items, set the `Color` property alone in the `MapsColorMapping`.
+To enable legend for these items, set the `Visible` property of `MapsLegendSettings` to **true**.

 {% aspTab template="maps/legendproperties/excludelegend", sourceFiles="excludelegend.cs" %}